h1xxx/linuxconsole/content/www.md

 Hacker news works great in w3m without any customizations.
 You can't create
 an account though as verification is required via google's javascript.
 You
-can send an e-mail with an request for an account though.
+can send an e-mail with a request for an account though.
 All other things
 work just great, apart from folding the comment threads.
 Oh, and downvoted
 comments are not greyed out, so you need to think for yourself to determine
 if the comment is low quality.
-Oh, and searching doesn't work, but you can
+Oh, and search doesn't work, but you can
-uses duckduckgo for that with `site:ycombinator.com tptacek` as an example.
+use duckduckgo for that with `site:ycombinator.com tptacek` as an example.

 Reddit works ok in w3m to view posts.
 You just have to redirect all http
 requests to old.reddit.com.
 To do that create a file `~/.w3m/siteconf` with